-Amitha Kalaichandran, M.D.Physician
+Amitha Kalaichandran, M.D.Epidemiologist and writer

 Amitha Kalaichandran, M.D., M.H.S., C.P.H., is an epidemiologist, physician, and writer.
 Kalaichandran graduated from the Johns Hopkins Bloomberg School of Public Health with a master's in Health Science, received her M.D. from the University of Toronto, and completed fellowships at the University of Arizona and the Munk School of Global Affairs.